 The external image of New Zealand may be quite different from the way locals see it.
 In 2004 a contributor to a web page of ideas about New Zealand wrote: ‘I close my eyes and just imagine what "New Zealand" will be like, and I get the best vibes, the cool ocean wind relaxing my senses, the blue skies making me fly, the lovely grass caressing me like a newborn and the people treating me like one of their own.
 All this when I haven't even seen New Zealand, what happens when I actually do?’1

 Before the European settlement of New Zealand, Māori tribes did not share an overarching national identity.
-The 1835 Declaration of the Independence of New Zealand by the Confederation of United Tribes, and the choice of an ensign known as the United Tribes’ flag, introduced some symbols of a shared identity.
+The 1835 Declaration of the Independence of New Zealand by the Confederation of United Tribes, and the 1834 choice of an ensign that became known as the United Tribes’ flag, introduced symbols of a shared identity.
 However, this did not mean that there was a single national indigenous political authority and shared identity.
-Indeed, the signing of the Treaty of Waitangi in 1840 by chiefs of iwi from around the country may suggest that the British Crown made a treaty with the leaders of many nations, not a single nation with a unified identity.
+The signing of the Treaty of Waitangi in 1840 by chiefs of iwi from around the country suggests that the British Crown made a treaty with the leaders of many nations, not a single nation with a unified identity.

 Colonialism and New Zealand identity